lab-cosmo/chemiscope/python/README.md

 )
 ```

-To display a chemiscope widget inside a jupyter notebook:
+To display a chemiscope widget inside a notebook:

 ```python
 import chemiscope